 Altered Impulse Conduction

 Conduction blocks can occur at the AV node, bundle of His, or bundle branches as shown in the figure.
 There are three categories of conduction blocks: AV block, bundle branch block, and hemiblock.
 When there is an AV block, impulses originating in the SA node cannot enter the ventricles.
 This type of block can occur either at the AV node, at the common bundle of His, or when both bundle branches are blocked.
-When this occurs, a pacemaker site distal to the block will become the new pacemaker for the heart.
-These secondary pacemaker sites generally have an intrinsic rate (30-50 impulses/min depending on the site), which is considerably slower than the SA node.
+When this occurs, a pacemaker site distal to the block will become the new pacemaker for the ventricles.
+These secondary pacemaker sites have an intrinsic rate (30-50 impulses/min, depending on the site), which is considerably slower than the SA node.
 Therefore, an AV conduction block will lead to ventricular bradycardia.
-When either the left or right bundle branch is blocked (bundle branch block), impulses still travel from the atria to the ventricles so there is no complete block and the ventricles will still be driven by the SA node.
+When either the left or right bundle branch is blocked (bundle branch block), impulses still travel from the atria to the ventricles, so there is no complete block and the ventricles will still be driven by the SA node.
 However, the sequence and timing of ventricular depolarization will be altered (see below).
-A hemiblock occurs when left anterior or posterior fascicle of the left bundle branch becomes blocked.
+A hemiblock occurs when the left anterior or posterior fascicle of the left bundle branch becomes blocked.

-When the conduction block is not a complete AV block (e.g., left bundle branch block), electrical impulses can travel along alternate conduction pathways to depolarize the ventricles.
+When the conduction block is not a complete AV block (e.g., as occurs with left bundle branch block), electrical impulses can travel along alternate conduction pathways to depolarize the ventricles.
 When this occurs, it takes longer for the ventricles to depolarize.
 This is manifested as an increase in the duration of the QRS complex, and a change in its shape.
-Sometimes, the abnormal conduction pathways can cause a self-perpetuating, circular movement of electrical activation.
+Occasionally, the abnormal conduction pathways can cause a self-perpetuating, circular movement of electrical activation.
 This is termed reentry and is a major cause of ventricular and supraventricular tachycardias.